Gordon25/tp/docs/UserGuide.md

 ## Overview of SoConnect

-This is what you will see when you open SoConnect!
+This is what you should see when you open SoConnect!
 ![Labelled SoConnect](images/demo-screenshots/labelledSoconnectOverview.png)

 1. **Menu Bar**

     Menu Bar consists if 2 tabs: `File` and `Help`.

-    Upon clicking `File`, you can choose to:
+    If you click `File`, you can choose to:
    1. **Exit** SoConnect
    2. Open **Calendar** of SoConnect